alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ### Contact Information (TO-DO)

-For further inquiries or discussions regarding the TSRCT framework, contact details of the authors and contributing organizations are provided here.
+For further inquiries or discussions regarding the TSRCT framework contact @alexwalterhiggins.

 ---